irffanhaziq/DataManagementAssignment4/README.md

 | 13 | M | other | 142 | 48118 |
 | 15 | M | entertainment | 179 | 20755 |

-#### Users with Occupation "Scientist" and Age Between 30 and 40 Years Old
+#### Top ten users who have the occupation 'scientist' and their age is between 30 and 40 years old:

 | age | gender | occupation | user_id | zip_code |
 |-----|--------|------------|---------|----------|